2008 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2008 Presidential Dollar Value Guides

-• 2008 James Monroe Presidential Dollar: Highest premium potential in MS65+ grades, particularly Position A varieties
+• 2008 James Monroe Presidential Dollar: Highest premium potential in MS65+ grades, particularly Position A varieties.
+The series record holder at $20,400.

-• 2008 Andrew Jackson Presidential Dollar: Notable for scarce high-grade Position A specimens commanding significant premiums
+• 2008 Andrew Jackson Presidential Dollar: Strong demand for scarce high-grade Position A specimens.
+The Jackson release ceremony at The Hermitage added collector interest at launch.

-• 2008 Martin Van Buren Presidential Dollar: Final 2008 release, sought after for completing the last edge-lettered “IN GOD WE TRUST” set
+• 2008 Martin Van Buren Presidential Dollar: The final 2008 release, sought after by collectors completing the last complete edge-lettered “IN GOD WE TRUST” set.
+PCGS MS67 population stands at 97 coins as of mid-2025, giving high-grade examples a real ceiling of potential value.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List